matrix-org/matrix-spec/CONTRIBUTING.rst

 Sign off
 --------

-We ask that everybody who contributes to their project signs off their contributions, as explained below.
+We ask that everybody who contributes to this project signs off their contributions, as explained below.

 We follow a simple 'inbound=outbound' model for contributions: the act of